 photos in this post taken by Dr. Aletha in Oklahoma City, Oklahoma

 Thanks to OU Magazine and KFOR for sharing these stories.
-Please follow the links above and read the entire articles.
-And share this post wherever you spend time online.

 I appreciate all of you who follow this blog; there are numerous other blogs to choose from so I am honored you chose to spend some time here.
 A special welcome to all my new followers from this past month.